James (Jim) H. Chilton

-Prior to SLS, Chilton served as program manager for the Checkout, Assembly and Payload Processing Services (CAPPS) contract at Kennedy Space Center.
-He led final assembly and testing of space shuttle and expendable launch vehicle (ELV) payloads, including hardware destined for the International Space Station.
+Prior to that, Chilton led Network & Space Systems (N&SS), which included much of the current Space and Launch portfolio.
+In 2013, he was vice president and general manager of Strategic Missile & Defense Systems within N&SS.
+Previously, Chilton served as vice president and program manager for Exploration Launch Systems and led SLS, Boeing’s heavy lift launch vehicle program.
+Before SLS, Chilton served as program manager for the Checkout, Assembly and Payload Processing Services (CAPPS) contract at NASA’s Kennedy Space Center.
+He led final assembly and testing of space shuttle and expendable launch vehicle payloads, including hardware destined for the International Space Station.

-Chilton began his career with Boeing in 1984 at the Rocketdyne division in Canoga Park, Calif., as a turbo machinery development engineer.
+Chilton began his career with Boeing in 1984 as a turbo machinery development engineer at the Rocketdyne division in Canoga Park, Calif.
 He went on to hold a number of roles in engine test and launch operations.

-Chilton has served on many boards including the board of directors for the National Children's Advocacy Center and the International Astronautics Federation industry relations committee.
+In July 2019, Chilton was named a member of the International Academy of Astronautics (IAA), and of the IAA Board of Trustees, Engineering Sciences Section.
+He also has served on the board of directors for the National Children's Advocacy Center and the International Astronautical Federation industry relations committee.

 He holds a bachelor’s degree in mechanical engineering from Washington State University and a master’s degree from the Florida Institute of Technology.
 He also completed the systems acquisition course for general and flag officers at Defense Acquisition University and is a graduate of Harvard Business School’s advanced management program.